Daniela Nicolás: Television

 Nicolás began her career in television acting in 2013, after being cast by Canal 13 in the Chilean television series Mamá Mechona.
 She portrayed the antagonist Rebeca Lorenzini from 2013 until departing from the show in 2014.
 After leaving Mamá Mechona, Nicolás appeared in supporting roles as Gracia Montero in Veinteañero a los 40 in 2016, Constanza Marshall in Wena profe in 2017, and Sofía Echaurren in the Chilevisión series Gemelas from 2019 until 2020.
 In addition to acting in television, Nicolás also worked as a television presenter with Fox Sports Chile in 2016.

 Pageantry

 Nicolás began her career in pageantry in 2020, after being selected as Miss Universe Copiapó in the Miss Universe Chile 2020 competition.
-After being selected as one of the 25 semifinalists, Nicolás advanced as one of the eight finalists in November 2020.
+Nicolás was one of the 25 semifinalists, before advancing as one of the eight finalists in November 2020.
 That month, she competed in the live finals, where she advanced into the top four before being announced as the winner.
 Upon her win, she became the first Miss Universe Chile to hail from Copiapó since 1973.

 As Miss Universe Chile, Nicolás represented Chile at Miss Universe 2020, where she was unplaced.